AdobeDocs/uxp-premiere-pro-samples/README.md

 - Open your console / terminal / command prompt, into ```sample-panels/3psample-panel/html```.
 - Install dependencies with ```npm i```
 - Bulid the project with ```npm run build```
-- Then fix import with ```npm run fix-imports```

 The plugin is now built in the ```/build-html``` directory.

-*NOTE: You will see errors after the build command.
-That doesn't mean the build failed - we are working actively on providing better type definition files to avoid triggering those errors.
-Please only run fix-imports command after build command for the same reason.*

 ## Display the sample